AjayNaiduJami/AjayNaiduJami/README.md

-### Hi there, I'm Ajay Jami

-## I'm a DevOps Engineer and System Admin

-- 🏢 I'm cureently employeed in [TechVedika][job]
-- 🔭 I’m currently working on a CI/CD solutions
-- 🌱 I’m currently learning monitoring solutions implementation
-- 🥅 2020 Goals: Self improvement and improve my learning curve
+## Hi there 👋

+Myself **Ajay Jami** I am presently working as Sr. Systems Engineer/DevOps Engineer in [TechVedika][job] My major activities are on a CI/CD solutions and Infrastructure Architect for applications in major cloud platforms like [AWS][aws] and [Azure][azure].
+I certified in AWS Solutions Architect - Associate and has an experience as System Administrator

 ### Connect with me: